rasagy/The10Books/list-dump.md

 8. Goosebumps - R.L.
 Stine
 9. Meera in Hindi. - from Ramakrishna mission
 10. The Picture of Dorian Gray - Oscar Wilde

+###Adya Jha
+1. The Kite Runner - Khaled Hosseini
+2. The Prodigal Daughter - Jeffrey Archer
+3. To Kill A Mockingbird - Harper Lee
+4. A Thousand Splendid Suns - Khaled Hosseini
+5. Palace of Illusions - Chitra Banerjee Divakaruni
+6. Animal Farm - George Orwell
+7. The Diary of a Young Girl - Anne Frank.
+8. Sons of Fortune - Jeffrey Archer

 ###Akshatha N Hegde
 1. The Famous Five series - I spent half my childhood with it and it reminds me of the other half.